Autumn 2019 course schedule

 If none of these times or courses don’t suit your timetable, please don’t despair.
 Simply contact me by email and I will endeavour to meet your requirement if I can.
 There are 11 Andrew Robson courses available in total, and some, notably the other Advanced courses, have yet to be tried out in Oxford.
 Private lessons for smaller groups are also available.

 All these courses are taught by Jonathan Davis personally and consist of eight lessons lasting at least 1 hour 40 minute each.
 The cost per course is £175.
-All courses come with a full set of course notes running to around 50 pages as well as between 4 and 6 especially prepared pre-dealt hands designed to bring out the themes of the day and to allow all members of the course to play at least one hand every time.
+All courses come with a full set of course notes running to around 50 pages as well as between four and six especially prepared pre-dealt hands designed to bring out the themes of the day and to allow all members of the course to play at least one hand every time.